m8liaang/Netflix-Movie-and-TV-Show-Recommender/README.md

 The DataCamp repository served as a convenient source for the CSV files, while the original dataset is hosted on data.world.

-<ins>The dataset is **NOT INCLUDED** in this repository.
-Users should obtain the dataset directly from the original source and comply with its applicable terms of use.</ins>
+The dataset is **NOT INCLUDED** in this repository.

+<ins>Users should obtain the dataset directly from the original source and comply with its applicable terms of use.</ins>